 The activities that constitute the act of “training” a racehorse and the person in “control” of those activities

-The only case law found by the writer which provides authoritative guidance in relation to this key element of a horse racing scheme is the decision of Mr. D.B.
+The only case law found by the writer that provides authoritative guidance in relation to this key element of a horse racing scheme is the decision of Mr. D.B.
 Armati in Racing NSW v Vasili.
 The case involved charges that were the subject of prior hearings against licensed trainer Mr Con Karakatsanis and registered owner Mr Angelis Vasili, it being determined that Mr. Vasilis was in fact the trainer of various horses owned by him when he was not the holder of a current trainers licence and that he improperly held licensed trainer Mr. Karakatsanis out to be the trainer of those horses.
 In his judgement, Mr. Armati referred to two Queensland decisions which were referenced in submissions in the following terms:

 …The Appeal Panel referred to these cases in the following terms: